Research

 “Philanthropic Power Requires Democratic Transparency”

-With the rise of philanthropic organizations stemming from wealth made in the Information Revolution in the background, makes the case that large philanthropic institutions and individuals (as well as some small ones) are subject to a democratic duty of transparency.
+With the rise of philanthropic organizations stemming from wealth made in the Information Revolution in the background, this paper makes the case that large philanthropic institutions and individuals (as well as some small ones) are subject to a democratic duty of transparency.